cillierskirsten/books/README.md

 This project showcases understanding of Modern ReactJS understanding and implementation.
 Throughout I will develop and optimise the code as we progress.
 There will be multiple phases to this project and continual release improvements demonstrating modern react skills and code optimisation:

-1. First phase is a basic non-persistent booklist.
+1. Phase 1: is a basic non-persistent booklist.
 - Houses static elements with ability to create, edit, delete and list books demonstrating understanding of useState and initial React Configuration.
 However it is non-persistent and not set, so refreshing the browser will clear the list and start from fresh.

-2. Phase Two compromises of persisted book list called through an outside API
+2. Phase 2: compromises of persisted book list called through an outside API
 - Install and use OpenSource JSON Server for API updates.

-3. Code refactoring using Context system
+3. Phase 3: Code refactoring using Context system
 - Refactoring code with new features.
 Modernising React build by using Context Systems.

+4. Phase 4: Introduction to custom Hooks
+- Code optmisiation by introducing custom hook.
+This optimises code by reducing import functions across components and demonstrates basic understanding of custome hooks.

 ## Available Scripts